YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - TLS 1.1		2006				Deprecated in 2020 (RFC 8996)[8][9][10]
 - TLS 1.2		2008
 - TLS 1.3		2018

 Heartbleed:
 - a security bug in the OpenSSL cryptography library.
 - classified as a buffer over-read, transmit server`s memory(RAM) to attacker.
+- lack of bounds checking
+- CVE-2014-0160

 SSL/TLS Renegotiation Vulnerability:  DoS, or MITM into HTTPS sessions.

 POODLE attack:  "Padding Oracle On Downgraded Legacy Encryption", fallback to SSL 3.0.

-Snort: Sniffer Mode / Packet Logger Mode / Network Intrusion Detection System Mode Cain & Abel: password recovery tool for Microsoft Windows.
+Snort: Sniffer Mode / Packet Logger Mode / Network Intrusion Detection System Mode

 tcpdump: Wireshark for CLI
 tcpslice: a tool for extracting portions of packet trace files generated using tcpdump's -w flag.
 - -w: Write the raw packets to file rather than parsing and printing them out.

+tcptrace:  TCP connection analysis tool, through dump files

+protocol analyzer: a tool used to monitor data traffic and analyze captured signals.

+arp cache poisoning: aka arp apoofing.
+MitM, attacker must access the network.
+- check two different IP addresses that share the same MAC address.

+ARP cache: a table of IP to MAC.

 Dynamic ARP inspection (DAI):
 - check if ARP packet match a valid entry in the DHCP snooping database, if not, drop the packet.